GERMAN FILMS AT 43rd INTERNATIONAL FILMFESTIVAL MOSCOW 2021 (22 - 29 April)

 Premiering on March 1st at 9:00 at the EFM's German Films Cinema !

-The German Films Festival Highlights 2021 will also be available on our German Films Vimeo account - stay tuned!
+The German Films Festival Highlights 2021 is also available on our German Films Vimeo account.

 GERMAN FILMS IN SUNDANCE 2021 (28 January – 3 February 2021)